Skip to main content

 In this section, we have introduced the foundational knowledge to expand on your interest in advancing your quantitative method skills.
 What you were exposed here is a small tip of a huge statistical iceberg.
 If you are interested in the quantitative political research, we highly encourage you to enroll in an introductory level statistics course, preferably in political science (if your school offers) or in other social and behavioral sciences department.

-This page titled 8.3: Introduction to Statistical Inference and Hypothesis Testing is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Josue Franco, Charlotte Lee, Kau Vue, Dino Bozonelos, Masahiro Omae, & Steven Cauchon (ASCCC Open Educational Resources Initiative (OERI)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.3: Introduction to Statistical Inference and Hypothesis Testing is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Josue Franco, Charlotte Lee, Kau Vue, Dino Bozonelos, Masahiro Omae, & Steven Cauchon (ASCCC Open Educational Resources Initiative (OERI)) via source content that was edited to the style and standards of the LibreTexts platform.